 In addition to these criteria, these applications will be reviewed through our participatory decision-making process according to the Grassroots Fund Guiding Values.

 Applications completed by young adults involved with the project are strongly encouraged, and we welcome your feedback on how to make our applications more accessible.
-Before submitting an application, all applicants must submit an (online) Letter of Inquiry (LOI) - a short description of your program or project.

 - March 1 - LOI Deadline & application reader registration deadline